-If you have ever felt hungry again just an hour after eating, or found yourself reaching for snacks even when you know you are not truly hungry, you are not failing at willpower.
-You are experiencing the complex biological systems that govern appetite and satiety.
-Understanding this science is the first step toward lasting, sustainable change — and it is exactly why medically supervised weight loss in New Windsor, NY is so much more effective than going it alone.
+Feeling hungry again shortly after a meal, or reaching for snacks in the absence of true hunger, is not a failure of willpower.
+These experiences reflect the complex biological systems that govern appetite and satiety.
+Understanding this science is a first step toward lasting, sustainable change — and it is one reason many patients pursue medically supervised weight loss in New Windsor, NY rather than navigating the process alone.

 What Is the Difference Between Hunger and Satiety?

 Hunger and satiety are not simply feelings.
-They are the result of a finely tuned conversation between your gut, your brain, your hormones, and your metabolism.
+They are the result of a finely tuned conversation between the gut, the brain, hormones, and metabolism.

 - Ghrelin is often called the "hunger hormone."
 It rises before meals and signals the brain that it is time to eat.

-- Leptin is released by fat cells and tells the brain you have enough energy stored — in other words, it promotes satiety.
+- Leptin is released by fat cells and signals to the brain that enough energy is stored — in other words, it promotes satiety.

 - GLP-1 (Glucagon-Like Peptide-1) is a hormone released from the gut after eating.
 It slows stomach emptying, signals fullness to the brain, and plays a key role in blood sugar regulation.